adopted-ember-addons/ember-electron/docs/faq/common-issues.md

 ## What is electron-protocol-serve and why do I need this?

-`electron-protocol-serve` is a module created for Ember-Electron, mimicking the behaviour Ember expects from a server.
+`electron-protocol-serve` is a module created for Ember-Electron, mimicking the behavior Ember expects from a server.
-This allows Ember-Electron to load an Ember application without modifiying.
+This allows Ember-Electron to load an Ember application without modifying.

-This also migitates problems eisiting with XHR and the `file://` protocol, allows the application to have absolute paths, use `location: auto` and resolve just as if served from a static webserver.
+This also mitigates problems existing with XHR and the `file://` protocol, allows the application to have absolute paths, use `location: auto` and resolve just as if served from a static webserver.

 However this also means that if you want to access files on your local file system, they must be addressed using the the `file://` protocol.
 To access local files, the `BrowserWindow` has to be configured to load local files like this: